jbock-java/jbock/README.md

 * Print an error message to the configured <a href="#runtime-modifiers">*error stream*</a>
 * Shut down the JVM with the configured <a href="#runtime-modifiers">*error code*</a>

-If you need more control, you can also use the generated `parse` method, which returns the generated class `MyArguments_Parser.ParseResult`:
+If you need to handle the failure manually, you should use the generated `parse` method, which returns the generated class `MyArguments_Parser.ParseResult`.
+As with `parseOrExit`, this method will not throw an exception or return `null`.

 ````java
 String[] argv = {};